tritant/ComfyUI_Custom_Switch/README.md

 # 🧑‍指揮 Orchestrator Node for ComfyUI

 A custom node for ComfyUI that acts as a "Workflow Switch" or "Orchestrator".
-It allows you to control complex graphs by activating and bypassing entire groups of nodes from a single dropdown menu.
+It allows you to control complex graphs by activating and bypassing entire groups of nodes from a single dropdown menu or toogle.

 This is perfect for quickly switching between different models (e.g., SDXL, SD1.5, Flux), LoRA configurations, or any other workflow variation without manual rewiring.